If you are remotely into CPUs or overclocking, you may have heard of “CPU throttling.” What is CPU throttling, and why should you care?

 - The higher the frequency, the higher the TDP of a given CPU.

 - The higher the TDP, the more heat the CPU generates.

 - The more heat the CPU generates, the higher the chances of throttling if adequate cooling is not provided.

 What is CPU Throttling?

-As mentioned earlier, CPU throttling is the technique through which CPU controls voltage and frequency.
+As mentioned earlier, CPU throttling is the technique through which the CPU controls voltage and frequency.

-However, there are also less than ideal causes which can throttle a CPU.
+However, there are also less-than-ideal causes that can throttle a CPU.

 CPU throttling is generally done automatically and depends on the following situations: